-An update of progress on delivery of the Council's Climate Action Plan is prepared annually.
-Of the 130 actions set out in the Plan Work is currently ongoing on 109 actions and 15 are complete.
-It is notable that South Dublin County Council surpassed its improvement in energy efficiency target of 33% by 2020, one year ahead of schedule, and is well placed to meet the 51% reduction in GHG emissions by 2030.
-By 2021 South Dublin County had achieved a 34.4% improvement in energy efficiency in the intervening years since 2009, reaching its target one year ahead of schedule.
-In addition, CO2 emissions had been reduced by 33.6 per cent in the same period.
+The Council presented its first annual update of its Climate Change Action Plan 2019 in October 2020.
+Of the 130 Actions outlined in the Plan work is ongoing on 111 Actions and seven have been completed.
+The Council surpassed its improvement in energy efficiency target of 33% by 2020, one year ahead of schedule, and is well placed to meet the 40% reduction in GHG emissions by 2030.
+The report concludes that South Dublin has achieved a 34.4% improvement in energy efficiency since 2009, reaching its target one year ahead of schedule.
+In addition, CO2 emissions have been reduced by 33.6 per cent since 2009.

 A number of ground breaking initiatives have been rolled out in the County in recent years.
 The ongoing Tallaght District Heating project will use waste from a data centre in Tallaght to provide low carbon heat to public sector buildings, 1,400 residential apartments and over 12,000m2 of commercial buildings in the County Town.
 This project is the first of its kind in Ireland and will reduce carbon emissions by 1,900 tonnes per year.
-The SEAI award winning Tallaght Community Energy Living Lab

-(Tallaght Smart Grid Test Bed) is a local smart community grid that enables communities to produce and sell electricity generated from renewable sources such as wind, solar and hydro.
+The SEAI award winning Tallaght Community Energy Living Lab (Tallaght Smart Grid Test Bed) is a local smart community grid that enables communities to produce and sell electricity generated from renewable sources such as wind, solar and hydro.
 The project produces a local market for the community with smart boxes installed in every participating house.
 The project began in 2013 with just 20 participants, it now has expanded to 200 local businesses and homes.

 The Council will progress energy masterplans for the existing business district at Grange Castle and Clonburris SDZ lands.
-The City Edge Framework Plan will assess how the area can support the County in meeting its climate change and carbon emission requirements.
+The Naas Road Framework Plan will assess how the area can support the County in meeting its climate change and carbon emission requirements.